aridoza/foundational-java/java-basics/java-project/README.md

 play

-Type in 'rock' 'paper' or 'scissors' to play.
+Type 'rock', 'paper', or 'scissors' to play.
 Type 'quit' to go back to the main menu.

 paper